 The school offers the Doctor of Pharmacy degree as a professional degree program.
-Students must complete a minimum of three years of prerequisite course work prior to admission.
+Students must complete a minimum of 52 semester hours before admission.
 The Doctor of Pharmacy degree is awarded after four years of study.

 Licensing and reciprocity

-The Virginia Board of Pharmacy holds qualifying examinations for licensure on an ongoing basis throughout the year.
-Applicants for the examination must present evidence that their first professional degree was granted by a school of pharmacy recognized by the board.
-This school is among those recognized.
+Applicants for the North American Pharmacist Licensure Examination must present evidence that their first-professional degree was granted by a school of pharmacy recognized by the board.
+This School is among those recognized.
 Applicants must also present evidence of completion of 1,500 hours of practical experience.
 Completion of the school’s Pharm.D. program satisfies this requirement.
 APPE rotations completed outside of the United States may not be counted toward the 1,500–hour requirement.

 Those students who intend to be licensed in Virginia should contact the Virginia Board of Pharmacy, 9960 Mayland Dr., Suite 300, Richmond, VA 23233-1463.

 Matriculation in the School of Pharmacy implies a willingness on the part of students to comply with university rules and regulations and to conduct themselves in a manner befitting members of the profession the students seek to enter.
 The program of study and regulations regarding courses of study, student conduct, etc. are subject to modification without notice.
 All rules and regulations set forth in this bulletin, as well as other statements issued by administrative officers of the university, apply until further notice.